Sarah627/Java_miniatures/README.md

 #### 4. Modularizing Code:

 - In Java, methods are one of the key ways to **modularize** code, which means breaking down a large, complex problem into smaller, more manageable pieces.
-This not only makes the code easier to understand but also allows for **better organization and reusability**.
+This not only makes the code easier to understand but also allows for **better organization and re-usability**.
 Here's how it works:

 1. **Encapsulation**:
    Encapsulation is the concept of bundling data and methods that operate on that data into a single unit (like a class).
 By using methods, we hide the internal implementation details and expose only the functionality that other parts of the program need to know about.
 This allows for independent methods to be developed and modified **without affecting the rest of the code**.